sul-dlss/technical-metadata-service/README.md

 Sidekiq can be monitored from [/queues](http://localhost:3000/queues).
 For more information on configuring and deploying Sidekiq, see this [doc](https://github.com/sul-dlss/DevOpsDocs/blob/master/projects/sul-requests/background_jobs.md).

+## Monitoring / statistics

+Basic monitoring and statistics are available from [/](http://localhost:3000/).

 ## Requirements

 ### Siegfried